-The Pharmaceuticals and Medical Devices Agency (PMDA) focuses on three key areas: relief services for adverse health effects, product reviews, and post-marketing safety measures.
-These three encompass the entire life cycle of drugs and medical devices from development through to the postmarketing period.
-This so-called "safety triangle" system, which contributes to public health, is unique to Japan.
-Under this system, PMDA is committed to fulfilling its responsibilities in line with its philosophy, which was developed by all its employees.
+The Pharmaceuticals and Medical Devices Agency (PMDA) focuses on three key service areas: relief services for adverse health effects, product reviews, and safety measures.
+The PMDA provides these three services in an integrated manner, which is the "safety triangle" system.
+Through this system, the risks of medical products are continually managed not only in the preapproval stage, but also in the post-marketing stage.
+Accordingly, the PMDA is committed to fulfilling its responsibilities and contributing to improvement of public health and safety, in line with its philosophy, which was developed by all its employees.

 The PMDA's services are always based on scientific decision- making, which is what regulatory science is about.
 Regulatory science plays an important role in adapting the achievements of technology to social and human needs in the most optimal way, by making precise prediction, evaluation and judgment based on evidence.
 The ultimate goal of regulatory science is to benefit society and humankind through better use of technology, while considering the ethical aspects of science.
 As a leading advocate for regulatory science, the PMDA places emphasis on its advancement.
 Our activities toward that end include the expansion of the partner network of the Collaborative Graduate School Program and the promotion of regulatory science research.
 Moreover, the PMDA started to strengthen its organizational structure to handle state-of-the-art technology products more appropriately by encouraging the exchange of personnel between the PMDA and universities or research institutions through the Initiative to Promote Clinical Application of Innovative Drugs, Medical Devices, and Cellular and Tissue-based Products, as well as establishing its Science Board.